 oci os object put with the

---part-size value represents the size each part in Mebibytes (MiB).
+--part-size value represents the size of each part in mebibytes (MiB).
 Object Storage waives the minimum part size restriction for the last uploaded part.
 The

 --part-size value must be an integer.

 --parallel-upload-count flag to set the maximum number of parallel uploads allowed.